 Amsterdam played a big role in the beer trade.
 Only Amsterdam was allowed to import special beers, which gave Amsterdam more or less a monopoly in the beer trade.
 From the Golden Age of The Netherlands (17th century) Dutch beer has become a major export product.

-Dutch people drink a lot beer but if we look at the statistics, The Netherlands don’t even make it into the top 10.
-In The Netherlands a person drinks on average 74 litres of beer a year.
-You’ll find the worlds biggest beer drinkers in the classic beer countries: Czech Republic (132 litres pp), Germany (107), Austria (106) and Ireland (104).
+Dutch people drink a lot of beer but if we look at the statistics, The Netherlands doesn’t even make it into the top 10!
+In The Netherlands, a person drinks on average 74 liters of beer a year.
+You’ll find the world’s biggest beer drinkers in the Czech Republic (132 liters pp), Germany (107), Austria (106) and Ireland (104).

-The famous Dutch layer of foam (two fingers!) protects the beer from oxygen, to make sure gas doesn’t fade.
+Dutch beer from tap always comes with a layer of white foam (‘schuim’).
+The foam (two fingers thick!) protects the beer from oxygen, to make sure gas doesn’t fade.
 Also, oxygen from the air affects the taste of the beer.
-When the foam is gone, in Dutch we say that the ‘beer has gone dead’.
-It is not as tasty any more.
+When the foam is gone, in Dutch we say that the ‘beer is dead’.
+It is not as tasty anymore.
 To make sure that the beer doesn’t go dead before you have finished it, Dutch beer is served in small glasses.